Here we create our own yum

 Start and enable Nginx.

-[[email protected] ~]# systemctl start nginx [[email protected] ~]# systemctl enable nginx
+[root@centos7 ~]# systemctl start nginx [root@centos7 ~]# systemctl enable nginx

 Install and configure a local firewall.